 The Six ERP Implementation Phases

 The six ERP implementation phases can span a matter of weeks or months, depending upon factors such as the size of the system and the degree of customization and configuration.
-The following is an overview of the six phases.
+The following is an overview of these ERP implementation phases.

 - Discovery and Planning Phase – The discovery and planning phase involves getting to know the business, its processes, its pain points, and its goals for the future.
 Discovery usually involves representatives from all of the departments and divisions that will be using the ERP platform, as they are best positioned to provide input and insight that will be essential for understanding the organization’s needs for the enterprise software system.